-During this week, in the span of 72 years since the 502nd Parachute Infantry Regiment originated in July 1941 as the 502nd Parachute Battalion, an experimental unit formed to test the doctrine and tactics of parachute assault, the following awards were awarded to members of 2BCT and the $502^{nd}$ IN Regiment.
+During this week, in the span of 72 years since the 502nd Parachute Infantry Regiment originated in July 1941 as the 502nd Parachute Battalion, an experimental unit formed to test the doctrine and tactics of parachute assault, the following awards were awarded to members of 2BCT and the 502nd IN Regiment.

-1 x Silver Star Medal
+2 x Silver Star Medal

-2 x Army Commendation Medal with Valor
+1 x Bronze Star Medal Posthumously

-3 x Bronze Star Medal (2 x Posthumously)
+1 x Bronze Star Medal with Valor

-41 x Purple Hearts (10 x Posthumously)
+29 x Purple Hearts (8 x Posthumously)

+1 x Army Commendation Medal with Valor

-1 x Died of Non-Hostile Injuries or Illness
+2 x Died of Non-Hostile Injuries or Illness

-15 December 1965 SGT James W. Grey (B/2-502 IN) earned the Purple Heart (Posthumously) for military
+14 December 1965 SSG Pete A. Valasquez (B/2-502 IN) earned the Purple Heart (Posthumously) for

-merit and for wounds received in action which resulted in his death from multiple
+military merit and for wounds received in action which resulted in his death from

-fragmentation wounds in the Province not reported, South Vietnam.
+multiple fragmentation wounds in the Province not reported, South Vietnam.

+14 December 1970